ldelossa/nvim-ide/README.md

 user defined panels.

-This plugin is for individuals who are looking for a cohesive IDE experience from Neovim and are less concerned with missing and matching from the awesome ecosystem of Neovim plugins.
+This plugin is for individuals who are looking for a cohesive IDE experience from Neovim and are less concerned with mixing and matching from the awesome ecosystem of Neovim plugins.

 The current set of default components include: